ampil/export-android-tabs/README.md

 # export-android-tabs

 A PowerShell tool to export open tabs in a Chrome browser on an Android phone to a computer on Windows.
-Outputs are JSON and CSV files.
+Output tabs in JSON and CSV formats.

 ## Prerequisites